51nodes/vc-revocation-graph/ssi-contracts/README.md

 This Repository deploys an Ethereum DID Registry contract for [ethr DID](https://github.com/uport-project/ethr-did), and a Revocation Registry Contract.
 There is also a script to deploy the contracts and execute example VC issuance and revocations.

 ## Revocation Process
 To revoke a verifiable credential the issuer must calculate the keccak hash of the JWT-Credential e.g. using [this](https://emn178.github.io/online-tools/keccak_256.html) and then send a transaction to the RevocationRegistry Contract.
 The Revocation Contract will then emit the `Revoked` event that includes the address of the supposed issuer (msg.sender) and the hash of the revoked credential.
-(Notice: Although the revocation contract is similar, this process does not follow the revocation process that is described in the [eip-1812](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1812.md#revocation))

 ### Requirements
 * node version 16.14.2